Homepage

 Circular fertilisers for healthy soils

-FER-PLAY is working to protect ecosystems, decrease EU dependence on fertiliser imports, and improve resource efficiency through the promotion of alternative fertilisers.
-The project will map and assess alternative fertilisers made from secondary raw materials and highlight their multiple benefits to foster their wide-scale production and application.
+FER-PLAY is working to protect ecosystems, decrease EU dependence on fertiliser imports, and improve resource efficiency through the promotion of circular fertilisers.
+The project will map and assess circular fertilisers made from secondary raw materials and highlight their multiple benefits to foster their wide-scale production and application.

 Learn more about this project